AndersDeath/diary2/README.md

 # 25 July 2022 - Monday - Yerevan

 I've visited surgeon today.
 Everything is ok.
 I need to visit him before flight to Russia.
+I also made some improovments for SFS project as usual.
+I've started implementation of avatar uploading.
+So, the rest of the day was quite easy.
+Not so cool, honestly.
+Today I again practiced yoga a bit.